- Compensation Policies

 - Vulnerable Persons

-This policy applies to visitors, applicants for admission to or employment with the University, students, and employees of the University who allege sex discrimination, including sexual harassment, by University employees, students, visitors, or contractors.
+This policy applies to all students, employees, campus visitors, and applicants for either admission or employment who express concerns of being the recipient of any form of sexual misconduct, including sexual harassment, by University affiliated employees, students, visitors, or contracted workers.

 Title IX Coordinator